Pinacono/geoPHP/README.md

  * Arnaud Renevier (gisconverter.php) <https://github.com/arenevier/gisconverter.php>
  * Dave Tarc <https://github.com/dtarc>
  * Elliott Hunston (documentation) <https://github.com/ejh>
+ * Chawalit Limsowan (<https://www.pinacono.com>) - make it work perfectly with Composer-based code.

 This library is open-source and dual-licensed under both the Modified BSD License and GPLv2.
 Either license may be used at your option.